-In Tokyo you can get a SIM card at Haneda and Narita airport directly when you arrive.
-You just need your passport and the English speaking staff will help you in the process of switching your original SIM with a Japanese one.
-You can find their booth near the exit, there are usually multiple local phone careers providing phone services to travelers in international airports in Japan.
+In Tokyo, you can get a SIM card directly at Haneda and Narita airports when you arrive.
+You can find their booth near the exit; there are usually multiple local phone carriers providing phone services to travelers in international airports in Japan.
+You need your passport, and the English-speaking staff will help you in the process of switching your original SIM with a Japanese one.

-You can also find a SIM card in a local store such as Bic Camera or Yodobashi Camera (they are basically anywhere in Japan), or in a branch of Docomo, AU or Softbank.
+You can also find a SIM card in a local store such as Bic Camera or Yodobashi Camera (basically anywhere in Japan) or in a Docomo, AU, or Softbank branch.

 Buying a SIM card online

-You have the possibility to order a SIM card on the Internet prior your travel to Japan.
-There are few short term SIM card retailers that offer this option such as Mobal, Sakura Mobile or Genki Mobile.
+You can order a SIM card on the Internet before traveling to Japan.
+Some short-term SIM card retailers offer this option, such as Mobal, Sakura Mobile, or Genki Mobile.

-As a traveler you can also rent a pocket WIFI (also sometimes called a WIFI egg) instead of getting a SIM card.
-A pocket WiFi is a pre-configured mobile WiFi routers you can bring and use anywhere in Japan.
-It’s especially interesting when traveling with other peoples so you can share the cost and use it without hassle as you don’t need to set up anything as it works just as a hotspot.
+A pocket WiFi is a pre-configured mobile WiFi router you can bring and use anywhere in Japan.
+As a traveler, you can rent a pocket WIFI (sometimes called a WIFI egg) instead of getting a SIM card.
+It’s especially interesting when traveling with other people so you can share the cost and use it without hassle as you don’t need to set up anything as it works just as a hotspot.

 Long-Term Options SIM Cards Options

-For those that are planning on a long-term stay or are already a resident in Japan, having a phone with not just data but with a phone number too is essential for daily life and business. contact number is often required for job applications and renting an apartment.
+For those planning on a long-term stay or are already a resident in Japan, having a phone with not just data but also a phone number is essential for daily life and business.
+Contact number is often required for job applications and renting an apartment.

 There are two options for long-term SIM cards.
-One is to sign up with one of the three main network providers -SoftBank, au or Docomo – all which require purchasing a brand new phone locked by the carrier along with the SIM card.
+One is to sign up with one of the three leading network providers -SoftBank, au, or Docomo – all of which require purchasing a brand new phone locked by the carrier and the SIM card.
 In addition, these companies also ask for a two-year contract with a high penalty fee for early termination to prevent their customers from switching to other providers.

-However, a much cheaper option is to sign up with an MVNO company that offers Data + VoSIM cards specifically for those planning on staying in Japan for longer than 3 months.
-Price can range from ¥2,300 to ¥7,000 which is a stark contrast to the usual ¥7~11,000 monthly phone bills that come with signing up to one of the larger network providers.
+However, a much cheaper option is to sign up with an MVNO company that offers Data + VoSIM cards specifically for those planning to stay in Japan for over three months.
+Prices can range from ¥2,300 to ¥7,000, a stark contrast to the usual ¥7~11,000 monthly phone bills that come with signing up to one of the larger network providers.
 Check out the chart below for the best options available on the market right now.